Hands-On Training for Skilled Trades and Service Jobs

 Once the apprenticeship program is completed, you’ll receive a certificate or other formal recognition of their training and will be qualified.
 This certificate is usually issued by the state and it’s recognized by the industry, it’s a great way to demonstrate that you have completed the necessary training and passed the required exams to be able to work safely and effectively.
 Apprenticeship programs are offered in a wide range of trades, including carpentry, plumbing, electrical work, HVAC, and many others.
 They are a great way to gain practical, hands-on experience and build a career in a skilled trade.

 A Pre-Apprenticeship is essentially a training program that helps prepare an individual for a Registered Apprenticeship.
 It provides a combination of classroom training and hands-on learning activities that are aligned with the skills needs of employers in the region.
-You’ll also get access to careers advice and other support services to help you figure out what kind of career you want to pursue and how the skills you learn can be applied to that career.
+You’ll also get access to career advice and other support services to help you figure out what kind of career you want to pursue and how the skills you learn can be applied to that career.
 The program also aims to help you earn at least one industry-recognized credential.
 And on completion of the program the aim is to place you in a registered apprenticeship program.
-Here is a construction industry pre-apprenticeship program.
+Here is a listing of pre-apprentice jobs, and here is a pre-apprenticeship program.

 The following unions all sponsor apprenticeships: